turicas/outputty/README.markdown

 `outputty` - it can create histograms of your table's columns (using `numpy`).
 The output will be the histogram represented as text.

-If do you have this code, like in `examples/6_histogram.py`:
+If you have this code, like in `examples/6_histogram.py`:

     from numpy.random import normal
     from numpy.random import seed